garbagepatch/okLims22/okLims/wwwroot/adminlte/components/chart.js/README.md

 You can find documentation at [chartjs.org/docs](http://www.chartjs.org/docs/).
 The markdown files that build the site are available under `/docs`.
 Please note - in some of the json examples of configuration you might notice some liquid tags - this is just for the generating the site html, please disregard.

-## Bugs, issues and contributing
+## Bugs, Requests and contributing

-Before submitting an issue or a pull request to the project, please take a moment to look over the [contributing guidelines](https://github.com/nnnick/Chart.js/blob/master/CONTRIBUTING.md) first.
+Before submitting an Request or a pull request to the project, please take a moment to look over the [contributing guidelines](https://github.com/nnnick/Chart.js/blob/master/CONTRIBUTING.md) first.

 For support using Chart.js, please post questions with the [`chartjs` tag on Stack Overflow](http://stackoverflow.com/questions/tagged/chartjs).